Standard Borel space

-In mathematics, a standard Borel space is the Borel space associated to a Polish space.
-Discounting Borel spaces of discrete Polish spaces, there is, up to isomorphism of measurable spaces, only one standard Borel space.
+In mathematics, a standard Borel space is the Borel space associated with a Polish space.
+Except in the case of discrete Polish spaces, the standard Borel space is unique, up to isomorphism of measurable spaces.

 Formal definition

 A measurable space $(X, \Sigma)$ is said to be "standard Borel" if there exists a metric on $X$ that makes it a complete separable metric space in such a way that $\Sigma$ is then the Borel σ-algebra.

 Standard Borel spaces have several useful properties that do not hold for general measurable spaces.